Research Scholarships & Expeditions

 An introduction from Professor Suzanne Cholerton

 Newcastle University places a high value on students pursuing new knowledge, developing independence of thought, and being exposed to the culture of research.
 The University supports undergraduate students with scholarships to work alongside researchers on summer vacation projects and, through its Expeditions scheme, to undertake field research in other countries.
-Both these schemes enable students to experience research-led learning and to develop key skills.
+Both these schemes enable students to experience research-led learning and to develop key skills through a wide range of activities, such as researching new archival material in Newcastle or further afield, working on archaeological material, collecting, analysing and interpreting social data, working on a laboratory project alongside members of a research team, or travelling to another part of the world to undertake a research project in an unfamiliar and challenging environment.

-Conducting independent research alongside more experienced researchers can have a very positive impact on the confidence and motivation of students.
-By giving students the opportunity to work closely with staff on research projects, Research Scholarships enable students to understand the research activities of their teachers, and to have a window on the research environment.
-Conducting research work in the field gives students opportunity to plan, organise and execute research projects in challenging and unfamiliar environments.
+Conducting independent research with the support of more experienced researchers can have a very positive impact on the confidence and motivation of students.
+By giving students the opportunity to work closely with staff on these schemes, students are able to understand the research activities of academic staff, and to have a window on the research environment.

 Whatever the domain of activity, a Research Scholarship provides an opportunity for students to find out what research is like, to develop research and problem solving skills and to engage in enquiry based learning.
 The production of a poster at the end of the project helps to develop presentational skills and underline the importance of being able to communicate research findings to a variety of audiences.